thiswillbeyourgithub/Beta-Variational-Autoencoder/README.md

 A wrapper called `OptimizedBVAE` can be used to do a grid search over the hidden_dim parameters then return the best model after further training.

+With a single argument this can instead be a regular autoencoder.

 The optimizer used is AdamW, but `VeLO` can be used from [this repo](https://github.com/janEbert/PyTorch-VeLO).

 ## Usage